 First awarded by NeighborWorks America in 1992, the Dorothy Richardson Award for Resident Leadership was created to recognize and support resident and community leaders across the NeighborWorks network for the essential role our organizations play in strengthening communities.
-Selection is based on a nominee's proven ability to share a vision, stay focused and determined, inspire their neighbors, and bring people together to create positive change.
+Selection is based on a nominee's proven ability to share a vision, inspire their neighbors and bring people together to create positive change.

-This is a highly inclusive award and we encourage a broad diversity of nominees.
-Please consider nominating youth and young adults.
+This is a highly inclusive award and a broad diversity of nominees is encouraged.

-- Scholarship and travel costs to attend the Community Leadership Institute where they will be recognized at a special awards ceremony.
+- Scholarship to attend our Community Leadership Institute (held virtually in 2022) where they will be recognized at a special awards ceremony.